-In DSL 200 we examine one theme: The Science of Climate Change.
-These courses use a study of the physical environment and the history of science to introduce students to the scientific method.
+This course uses a study of the physical environment and the history of science to introduce students to the scientific method.
 Students explore the relationship between science and technology, the collection and analysis of scientific data, and the ethical issues relating to science.
 As we explore this topic, we study the relevant science and exam our actions and their consequences.
-This course theme will look on the effect of climate change on our planet with a focus on the effect here in Southern Florida.
-Topics will include the chemistry of climate change, air and water issues, the Everglades, mangrove forests, and coral reefs.

 Dialogues of Self and Society

 The course will give students the opportunity to view characters from the television series Breaking Bad through the lens of the following perspectives: Developmental, Social Learning Theory, Humanistic, and Sociological.
 We will focus on the evolution of the characters themselves as well in relation to one another.
 Further, the course will emphasize how each character’s representation of self reflects and defines their identity.